Description

 Litter: Low.

 Propagation: Cuttings.
-Very difficult from seed.
+It is very difficult to grow these plants from seed.

-Uses: Ornamental, xeric garden.
+Uses: Ornamental, low water (xeriscape) garden.

 Comments

-This plant is a member of the Figwort family (Scrophulariaceae).
-The pictures are of the
+This species is a member of the Figwort family (Scrophulariaceae) and has eight subspecies.

-subspecies Camosa, cultivar 'Winter Blaze'.
+The pictures are of the subspecies E. Camosa, cultivar 'Winter Blaze'.

 Do you have additional information or a different experience for these plants that you would